How to get to Skylarks

 This is the fallback content for users who cannot see the Google Map.

 From the A52, follow signs for the Watersports Centre turning onto Regatta Way.
 Bear right at the end of Regatta Way onto Adbolton Lane.
 Continue along Adbolton Lane past the Watersports Centre - the reserve lies a further 500 metres along the road with entrances on the north and south sides of the road.
-The best place to park is the small layby on the left adjacent to the reserve entrance.
+The best place to park is the small car park on the right, if this is full then it is possible to park in the layby a little further along on the left.

 If using satnav, use postcode NG12 2LU, but continue along Adbolton Lane until you reach the reserve.